BrokenShell/Fortuna/README.md

 ### Installation Notes:
 - Fortuna is optimized for macOS & Linux.
-- Fortuna now supports Windows.
-New in version 5.
+- New in version 5, Fortuna now supports Windows.
 - Installation requires a C++ Compiler and the C++ Standard Library.

 ### Sister Projects: